adgut1509/ProjektZaliczeniowy/docs/parent4/UGchild1/grandchild4.md

     ![](../../../assets/images/Picture4.png)

-6. You have successfully added the text file.
+6. You have successfully added the document file.
 In the Translations panel, double click it to open it.